Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: The contextual bandit algorithm and its guarantees

-\paragraph{Proof Idea of \Cref{thm:main-regret}.} Our analysis takes an alternative view of \generalfalcon: at epoch $m$, \generalfalcon implicitly defines and uses a policy $\pi_m$ based on the estimated reward function $\hat{f}_m$.
-We then show that the cumulative regret of the sequence of policies on every context $x$ can be precisely controlled (Lemma~\ref{lemma:general-falcon-per-context-regret-bound}). \Cref{thm:main-regret} follows immediately by taking expectation over $x \sim \Dcal_X$ and using the linearity of expectation.
-To this end, we establish per-context concentration bounds on the empirical regret to the true regret, for any action distribution in $\Lambda$ (Lemma~\ref{lemma:regret-concentration}).
-We think our analysis may be of independent interest: this is in contrast to most previous analysis on offline-regression-oracle efficient contextual bandit algorithms~\citep{simchi2022bypassing}, which establish low-regret and good-coverage guarantees at the policy and population level (averaged across all $x$'s).
-We speculate that this lemma may have practical usages, e.g., guaranteeing treatment quality for every patient.
+\Cref{thm:main-regret} follows immediately by taking expectation over $x \sim \Dcal_X$ and using the linearity of expectation.
+To show Lemma~\ref{lemma:general-falcon-per-context-regret-bound}, we establish per-context concentration bounds on the empirical regret to the true regret, for any action distribution in $\Lambda$ (Lemma~\ref{lemma:regret-concentration}).
+We think our proof technique may be of independent interest, as most previous analyses on offline-regression-oracle efficient contextual bandit algorithms~\citep{simchi2022bypassing} establish low-regret and good-coverage guarantees at the policy and population level (averaged across all $x$'s).
+We speculate that this lemma may have practical usages, e.g., for guaranteeing treatment quality for every patient or recommendation quality for every customer.
 We defer the full proof to Appendix~\ref{app:regret-analysis-offline}.

-\paragraph{Extensions: Misspecification, Corruption, and Distribution Shifts} Beyond the realizable and iid context setting, we show that our general regret theorem can be used to handle several variants, with all details defered to Appendix~\ref{sec:extensions}:
+\paragraph{Extensions: Misspecification, Corruption, and Distribution Shifts} We show that our \generalfalcon algorithm can also achieve provable regret guarantees in several variants of the original realizable and iid context setting: